olivermarketos/ML4HC_time_series/README.md

 1.1.
 To preprocess the raw data, run process_data.py

-1.2 For some data vizualisation, run data_viipynb
+1.2 For some data vizualisation, run data_viz.ipynb

 1.3 For forward filling followed by median filling in the preprocessed data files from 1.1 run fill_nan.ipynb